Vertical (banknotes): $10 note

 The $10 note is purple, and the obverse features a portrait of Viola Desmond, a Black Nova Scotian businesswoman who challenged racial segregation at a film theatre in New Glasgow, Nova Scotia, in 1946.
 The background of the portrait is a colourful rendition of the street grid of Halifax, Nova Scotia, including the waterfront, Citadel, and Gottingen Street, where Desmond's Studio of Beauty Culture was located.
 Foil features on the note face include both the flag and Coat of Arms of Canada.
-This is the first Canadian banknote to feature neither a prime minister nor a member of the royal family in its solo portrait and the first to feature a woman other than Queen Elizabeth II.
+This is the first Canadian banknote to feature neither a Canadian prime minister nor a member of the Canadian royal family in its solo portrait.

 The reverse features the Canadian Museum for Human Rights in Winnipeg, Manitoba.
 Part of the background pattern mirrors the museum's interior architecture and its ramps connecting multiple levels.
 A foil eagle feather is prominent, symbolizing ideals such as truth, power, and freedom.
 A quotation from section 15 of the Canadian Charter of Rights and Freedoms appears in both English and French.

 The foil window at the base of the note includes an iridescent rendering of the Library of Parliament's vaulted dome ceiling, which can be seen from both sides of the note.

 In 2019, the International Bank Note Society awarded the design the top prize in its annual banknote design competition.
 It won against new currency designs from Switzerland, Norway, Russia, and the Solomon Islands.

+$20 note

+After the accession of Charles III to the throne following the death of Queen Elizabeth II in 2022, the Government of Canada announced that a portrait of Charles will appear on the new $20 banknote.
+In 2024, a Bank of Canada spokesperson said the bank had begun the design process of the $20 note, and that it should be issued in a few years.
+In a further statement, the Bank of Canada released additional details of the upcoming $20 note, confirming that it will be made of polymer, vertical, primarily green in colour, and feature Charles III on the front and the Canadian National Vimy Memorial on the back.
+The note will also contain enhanced security features and is expected to enter circulation in early 2027.

+$50 note

+On 16 December 2024 it was announced that Wilfrid Laurier will appear on the next $50 note, replacing William Lyon Mackenzie King.